 Things You Can Sue Google For

-But Google's immunity is not unlimited.
+Google's immunity is vast but not unlimited.
 You can sue Google if:

 - Google is the original creator of the objectionable content

 - You have direct business dealings with Google